Easy Pesto Sauce really is easy. Really.

 Instructions

-- In a food processor (or blender) add the basil, pine nuts, and garlic and process until thoroughly chopped.
-Remove the lid and scrape the sides of the mixture back down into the base of the processor, or blender.
+- In a food processor, add the basil, pine nuts, garlic, lemon juice, Parmesan cheese, and a pinch of salt and pepper.
+Process until thoroughly chopped.
+Remove the lid and scrape the sides of the mixture back down into the base of the processor, or blender.2 cups fresh basil, 3 cloves garlic, 1 tablespoon fresh lemon juice, ⅓ cup Parmesan cheese, Kosher salt and black pepper

 - Place the lid back on, and with the motor running, slowly add the olive oil through the feed tube.
 Process until smooth, about 1 minute.
-Turn off the motor.
+Turn off the motor.⅓ cup extra-virgin olive oil

 - Keep in an air-tight container in the fridge for up to 1 week, or freeze for up to 3 months.